davidcarlisle/ly1/README.md

-It should be noted that for those symbols that occur twice in LY1, the `high' copy is used if it coincides with the position used in T1 (as in the case of \ae, \o) otherwise the `low' copy will be used which will coincide with the OT1 position (\oe, \ss).
+It should be noted that for those symbols that occur twice in LY1, the "high" copy is used if it coincides with the position used in T1 (as in the case of \ae, \o) otherwise the "low" copy will be used which will coincide with the OT1 position (\oe, \ss).
 (Unless the setup for ansinew is enabled in which case the high position is always used.)